T-PWK/node-password-analyzer/README.md

 - a string specifying a group name - that name will appear in an analysis results object
 - an array or a single analyzer which can be:
 	- a string representing a pre-defined analyzer code (you can find analyzer codes below)
-	- an analyzer constructor (function) - a new analyzer will be instancieted using the given constructor
+	- an analyzer constructor (function) - a new analyzer will be instantiated using the given constructor
 	- an analyzer instance

 Example of password analysis results: